Injured in a Target in Atlanta, GA? We Can Help

 A national company like Target has the same responsibility as any other property owner to ensure its premises are safe for all customers.
 Despite this, Target employees may neglect their duties, and as a result, customers suffer severe slip and fall accidents.

 If you or a loved one was injured at a Target store in Atlanta, GA, you should contact a Target slip and fall lawyer right away.
-The Champion Firm can answer your questions at 404-596-8044.
+The Champion Firm, Personal Injury Attorneys, P.C. can answer your questions at 404-596-8044.
+Our Target injury attorneys offer free initial consultations

 The Champion Firm difference: